rguske/monitoring-veba/README.md

 This repository contains the specification files to deploy cAdvisor as a Kubernetes DaemonSet on VEBA as well as the Dashboard and Views (veba-dashboard.zip) for vRealize Operations Manager.

-To implement everything, please follow the instructions provided through the corrosponding post https://rguske.github.io/post/monitoring-the-vmware-event-broker-appliance-with-vrealize-operations-manager/
+To implement everything, please follow the instructions provided through the corrosponding post: https://rguske.github.io/post/monitoring-the-vmware-event-broker-appliance-with-vrealize-operations-manager/

 ![VEBA Dashboard](vrops-dashboard-to-monitor-veba.jpg)